tribixbite/awesome/README.md

 *   [entireio/git-sync](https://github.com/entireio/git-sync) - 🪩 Mirror git refs from a source remote to a target remote without a local checkout.
 Packfiles stream directly over Smart HTTP and an in-memory object store.
 *   [CJackHwang/ds2api](https://github.com/CJackHwang/ds2api) - DeepSeek-Compatible Middleware Interface: A technical exploration project in Go, focusing on high-concurrency protocol adaptation.
 It serves as a reference implementation for converting diverse web protocols into standardized formats.
-*   [router-for-me/CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI) - Wrap Gemini CLI, Antigravity, ChatGPT Codex, Claude Code, Grok Build as an OpenAI/Gemini/Claude/Codex compatible API service, allowing you to enjoy the free Gemini 3.1 Pro, GPT 5.5, Claude model through API
+*   [router-for-me/CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI) - Wrap Gemini CLI, Antigravity, ChatGPT Codex, Claude Code, Grok Build as an OpenAI/Gemini/Claude/Codex compatible API service, allowing you to enjoy the free Gemini 3.1 Pro, GPT 5.5, Grok 4.3, Claude model through API
 *   [cloudflare/artifact-fs](https://github.com/cloudflare/artifact-fs) - ArtifactFS is a filesystem driver designed to mount large git repos as quickly as possible, hydrating file contents on-the-fly instead of blocking on the initial clone.
 It's ideal for agents, sandboxes, containers and other use-cases where startup time is critical.
 *   [Effect-TS/tsgo](https://github.com/Effect-TS/tsgo) - TypeScript-go enhanced with the Effect LSP experience
 *   [openclaw/gogcli](https://github.com/openclaw/gogcli) - Google Workspace in your terminal.